-- 3) Contents: should we teach them the same contents in theory, practice and laboratories?
-If not, how should it differ?
-What are the easiest and more difficult topics for them to learn? - 4) Access and Presentation: How to make information accessible?
+- 1. Contents: Should we teach them the same contents in theory, practice and laboratories?
+If not, how should they differ?
+What are the easiest and most difficult topics for them to learn? - 2.
+Access and Presentation: How should we make information accessible?
 Should we explore different modalities and devices (e.g. Braille lines, screen readers, Digital Talking Books, 3D tactile models of diagrams and screens)?
-Should we present information in a different way, different analogies, explain it further? - 5) Evaluation: should it be different, in what ways?
+Should we present information in a different way, with different analogies, or with more detailed explanations? - 3.
+Evaluation: Should it be different, and if so, in what ways?
 In the project and or the exam?
 Individual or group projects?
-Involving blind students only or also sighted students? - 6) Are these challenges analogous to those present in other Computer Science courses or specific to HCI?
+Involving blind students only or also sighted students? - 4.
+Are these challenges analogous to those present in other computer science courses or specific to HCI?
 Does HCI hold a different kind of social, professional and humanitarian responsibility?
 Does it have the means to make a particular contribution?

-Information and Communication Technologies provide us with key elements to facilitate social inclusion, and HCI addresses ways to approach it, sometimes with the goal of universal design [15].
+Information and communication technologies provide us with key elements for facilitating social inclusion, and HCI addresses ways of approaching it, sometimes with the goal of universal design [1].
 In the context of HCI teaching, we believe these aspects are to be addressed at two levels:

-- 1) Making HCI learning accessible to blind students; - 2) Increase accessibility awareness in HCI, with the help of blind students.
+- 1. Making HCI learning more accessible to blind students; - 2.
+Increasing accessibility awareness in HCI, with the help of blind students.

 Our search for literature in this area did not result in many hits.
-There is scarcely any literature focusing this specific topic of teaching HCI to blind students.
-This was also the experience of Professor Tony Stockman from Queen Mary, University of London, who we came to meet recently in this process and who we will introduce later in the paper.
-This is probably due, in his opinion, to the small number of blind individuals that appear in these courses, every few years; so there is often no documentation of best practice or even of what does or does not appear to work.
-Also from our experience at the university, we do not get a special training for these cases, and even with some support from the special Services for Students with Special Needs, the approaches we tend to adopt are somehow general, taking into account the means to make different types of content in books and slides accessible to the students, also providing students with general purpose access equipment like Braille lines and screen readers. and a few guidelines for type of explanations, extra time to answer exams, and lots of common sense and personal commitment in trying to reach them.
-So, we did not have anything specific to teaching these students HCI.
+There is scarcely any literature focusing on the specific topic of teaching HCI to blind students.
+This was also the experience of Prof. Tony Stockman, a blind HCI teacher from Queen Mary, University of London, who we came to meet in this process.
+In his opinion, the lack of literature is probably due to the small number of blind individuals that take these courses.
+For this reason, there is often no documentation of best practice or even of what does or does not appear to work.
+Also at our university, we do not get a special training for these cases.
+Even with some support from the Services for Students with Special Needs, the approaches we tend to adopt are somehow general, taking into account the means to make different types of content in books and slides accessible to the students, while also providing students with general purpose access equipment like Braille lines and screen readers, and a few guidelines for type of explanations, giving extra time to answer exams, and offering lots of common sense and personal commitment in trying to reach them.
+In short, we did not have anything specific for teaching these students HCI.